This big beauty is bound to get your heart thumping.

-The mid green, deeply divided leaves grow up to 40cm long.
-The upright stems can grow well over a metre.
-The dark, aromatic flower heads grow up to 15cm across and are lasting as a cut flower.
-But if you leave them in birds and bees adore this plant too!
+The mid green, deeply divided leaves grow up to 40cm long and can stretch well over a metre, maybe even two.
+The dark, aromatic flower heads hover above and can grow up to 15cm across.
+They are great for cutting but if you leave them out birds and bees adore them too!

-As with all Angelicas, it is biennial, so will flower every second year, then die, leaving seed to sow, or naturalise for future plants.
-The new plants will have a head turning foliage show in the first year and flowers in the second.
-Removing the flower heads before they set seed will help the plant stay perennial – this plant is particularly adapted to this.
+As is common with Angelicas, it is biennial, so will flower every second year, then die.
+The seed can then be sown, or allowed to fall naturally, in situ for future generations.
+The new plants will have a head turning foliage show in the first year and the signature flowers in the second.

-Angelica grows in full sun to part shade, in a humus rich, moist soil.
-Water to establish and keep moist during active growth – it is endemic to Korea where it grows by streams and in moist meadows.
-The more sun it is in the more moisture it requires.
+Angelica grows best in full sun to part shade (afternoon protection in warmer climates is ideal), in a humus rich, moist soil.
+Water to establish and keep moist during active growth – it is endemic to Korea where it grows by streams and in moist meadows so it doesn’t mind a bit of bog.
+The more sun it is in, the more moisture it requires.

-Angelica has a long history and it was a prized medicinal herb in the middle ages.
-Legend said the Archangel Raphael bought it to earth from heaven, hence the name.
-It is still used in a range of herbal medicines today.
+Angelica has a long, rich history, it has been a prized medicinal herb since the Middle Ages and still used today (this one isn’t edible).
+Legend has it the Archangel Raphael bought it to earth from heaven, hence the name Angelica.

 Summer to Autumn